 - 6 cups mixed greens

-- Toss strawberries and melon together in a medium bowl.
+- In a medium bowl, toss strawberries, cantaloupe and melon together in a medium bowl.

-- To serve, divide green between 6 salad bowls.
+- To serve, divide greens between 6 salad bowls.
 Top each with about 1 cup of fruit, and sprinkle with gorgonzola cheese.
 Drizzle each serving with watermelon vinaigrette.